clover/codelab-remote-pay-cloud/README.md

 ### Device Pairing

-First, we need to build the device pairing functionality between our POS and the Clover customer-facing device.
+First, you need to build the device pairing functionality between our POS and the Clover customer-facing device.

-The POS has a 'Connect' button that has a bound `onclick` handler to invoke a `connect()` function, which we have defined in `index.js`.
+The POS has a **Connect** button that has a bound `onclick` handler to invoke a `connect()` function defined in `index.js`.
 The complete `connect()` function will pair the POS and the Clover device.

 To successfully `connect()` to the Clover device, the following parameters are required: